-Alternative 2: Remove the restriction on retaining the recreational bag limit of king mackerel on a vessel with a federal pelagic commercial permit for king mackerel that is fishing recreationally when the Gulf of Mexico commercial zone in which the vessel is fishing is closed.
+Gulf Preferred Alternative 2: Remove the restriction on retaining the recreational bag limit of king mackerel on a vessel with a federal commercial permit for king mackerel that is fishing recreationally when the commercial zone in which the vessel is fishing is closed.

-Alternative 3: Remove the restriction on retaining the recreational bag limit of Spanish mackerel on a vessel with a federal pelagic commercial permit for Spanish mackerel when the Gulf of Mexico commercial Spanish mackerel fishing season is closed.
+Gulf Preferred Alternative 3: Remove the restriction on retaining the recreational bag limit of Spanish mackerel on a vessel with a federal commercial permit for Spanish mackerel when the commercial Spanish mackerel fishing season is closed.